|Weight||84kg (13st 3lb)|

 Callum was previously educated at Silverhill Primary at Winterbourne in South Gloucestershire and at Colston’s in Bristol.
 He has represented England U16, U17 and U18, together with Bristol Schools U15 and U16 and South West U16.
 His captaincy experience spans Colston’s age group sides over a nine-year span and Bristol Schools U16.

 He took up the game at the age of five with St Mary’s Old Boys in Bristol, toured with the club to Treviso in 2005 and Brive four years later and in 2010 went to Rome with England U16.
 His father Stuart was club captain of Imperial in Bristol and then became Callum’s coach while his son played for St Mary’s.

-His maiden try for England U20 was in his second appearance when the side beat Italy 52-7 at Franklin’s Gardens, Northampton in March this year and he shared in the team’s 23-15 win over Wales in the IRB Junior World Championship final at Vannes three months later.
+His maiden try for England U20 was in his second appearance when the side beat Italy 52-7 at Franklin’s Gardens, Northampton in March 2013 and he shared in the team’s 23-15 win over Wales in the IRB Junior World Championship final at Vannes three months later.

 Callum had already helped Hartpury College to win the AASE League in 2010-11 and the Bristol Schools Divisional Championship in 2010 when he was named as Bristol Young Player of Year.
 He has also represented Gloucestershire at age group cricket.
 His favourite players are Ruan Pienaar and Dimitri Yachvili because of their game management.